 Sellers can carry the mortgage for the entire balance of the purchase price (less the down payment), which may include an underlying loan.
 This type of financing is called an "all-inclusive mortgage" or "all-inclusive trust deed" (AITD).
 The seller receives an override of interest on the underlying loan.

 A seller may also carry a junior mortgage, in which case, the buyer would take title subject to the existing loan or obtain a new first mortgage.
 The buyer receives a deed and gives the seller a second mortgage for the balance of the purchase price, less the down payment and first mortgage amount.

 - Lease Purchase Agreements.

-Selling on a lease purchase agreement means the seller is giving the buyer equitable title and leasing the property to the buyer.
-Upon fulfillment of the lease purchase agreement, the buyer receives title and typically obtains a loan to pay the seller, after receiving credit for all or part of the rental payments toward the purchase price.
+Selling on a lease-purchase agreement means the seller is giving the buyer equitable title and leasing the property to the buyer.
+Upon fulfillment of the lease-purchase agreement, the buyer receives the title and typically obtains a loan to pay the seller, after receiving credit for all or part of the rental payments toward the purchase price.

 Owner Financing Benefits to Home Buyers